Road freight transport by type of goods

-Figure 5 shows the type of dangerous goods involved in such transport in 2012.
+Figure 5 shows the types of dangerous goods in road transport in 2013.
 The largest specific product group was flammable liquids, taking over more than half of the total.
 Two other groups, gases (compressed, liquefied or dissolved under pressure) and corrosives, accounted for 14% and 10% respectively.
-This represents very little change compared with previous years when there was a very similar distribution between the product groups.
+This represents very little change compared with previous years showing a very similar distribution between product groups.

-The methodology being used in the collection of the data means that there are considerable uncertainties about the figures, both in total and in terms of their allocation by country and type of dangerous good.
-This implies that not too much weight should be attached to the significance of any one number.
+The methodology being used in the collection of the data implies considerable uncertainties about the figures, both in absolute values and in terms of allocation by country and type of dangerous goods.
+This implies that figures should be analysed with caution.

 Road freight transport by type of cargo

-Around 40% - i.e. 617 billion of tonne-kilometres - of the EU-28 road freight transport is recorded as palletised goods.
-The second type of cargo mostly used in road freight transport is solid bulk with almost 20% of totals road transport (Table 3).
+Around 41% of the EU-28 road freight transport is recorded as palletised goods.
+The second type of cargo the most used in road freight transport is solid bulk with almost one fifth of total road freight transport (Table 3).

-Cyprus had less than 10% of tonne-kilometres performed by palletised goods.
-For this countries large freight containers and solid bulk had the highest shares.
-When regrouping palletised goods and solid bulk, only four countries have a share less than 50%: Cyprus, Latvia, Lithuania and Finalnd.
+Cyprus had less than 6% of tonne-kilometres performed by palletised goods: for this country, liquid bulk and large freight containers had the highest shares.
+When regrouping palletised goods and solid bulk, only four countries have a share less than 50%: Cyprus, Latvia, Lithuania and the United Kingdom.
 It has to be noted that the category ‘Other cargo not elsewhere specified’ can have a high share in some countries.

 Data sources and availability